 In Mali, HI runs projects to help strengthen the resilience of populations affected by conflicts, to promote and support sustainable and inclusive development and to support inclusive education initiatives.

 Children in an inclusive school - HI Mali | © S. Rieussec / HI

 In a very worrying security context, HI supports victims of the conflict and defends the rights to health, education and vocational inclusion of people with disabilities.

-Today, HI is active in the regions of Sikasso, Bamako, Mopti, Timbuktu, Segou and Gao, covering a wide range of services: functional rehabilitation, maternal and child health, mental health and psychosocial support, HIV and disability, early detection and care of disabilities, inclusive education, socio-professional inclusion, education on the risks related to explosive devices and assistance to victims of armed conflict.
+The programme is currently implementing both humanitarian and development activities in the regions of Sikasso, Bamako, Mopti, Timbuktu and Gao.
+These activities are wide-ranging, and include functional and physical rehabilitation, mental health and psychosocial support, education on the risks of explosive devices and assistance to the victims of armed conflict.

-Mali is the largest state in West Africa after Niger and one of the poorest in the world.
-In recent years, it has been affected by droughts, political crises and armed conflict, which have led to massive population displacements and weakened all institutions.
+In recent years, Mali has been affected by droughts, political crises and armed conflict, which have led to massive population displacements and weakened its institutions.

-People with disabilities are excluded and often victims of discrimination or prejudice, they represent the largest minority in the country.
+People with disabilities are excluded and often victims of discrimination or prejudice.
 They have little or no access to health care, education, social services or employment.
-A very small proportion of children with disabilities attend school.